Aristotle-Metadata-Enterprises/django-garnett/README.md

 * Works nicely with Django Rest Framework

 Cons:
-* You need to alter the models, so you can't make third-party librarys be translatable.
+* You need to alter the models, so you can't make third-party libraries translatable.

 ## Why write a new Django field translator?